 - Chase — Chase offers grants of $2,500 to $5,000 to qualifying homebuyers in certain areas, and customers applying for FHA loans may be eligible.
 Existing Chase customers may be eligible for a closing guarantee that pays you if closing is delayed.

 - Better Mortgage — This online lender offers around-the-clock customer support.
 Better Mortgage says that you can get preapproved in as little as three minutes and that its time to closing is 10 days shorter than other lenders on average.

 How do FHA loans work?

-- Sellers can help with closing costs for an FHA loan.
-The FHA allows home sellers to pay up to 6% of the closing costs for a loan.
-Many conventional lenders cap a seller’s contribution at 3% of closing costs, although some allow sellers to pay up to 6%.
+- Sellers can help with closing costs for an FHA loan — The FHA allows home sellers to pay up to 6% of the closing costs for a loan.
+Conventional lenders may cap a seller’s contribution at 3% of closing costs, although some allow sellers to pay up to 6%.

-What is the interest rate on an FHA loan?
+How does interest work on an FHA loan?

 FHA loans can be either fixed- or adjustable-rate loans.

 - With fixed-rate loans, the rate doesn’t go up or down based an index rate, so your mortgage payment is more stable and predictable throughout the life of the loan.